A traumatic nerve injury explains situations where the patient’s nerves are injured. Traumatic nerve injuries can be classified as either:

 On the other hand, penetrating traumas typically result in more serious transected nerves.
 This type of traumatic nerve injury can result in the patient experiencing immediate loss of both sensation and muscle function.
 Transacted nerve injuries are least likely to return with surgical repair.

-The type and extent of treatment always depends on the location, extent, and type of nerve injury sustained by the patient.
+The type and extent of treatment always depend on the location, extent, and type of nerve injury sustained by the patient.
 Since nerve injuries from blunt traumas typically return over time, observation is usually the suggested treatment.
 During the observation, the physician may use:

 Nonsteroidal anti-inflammatory medications (Advil and Motrin),